 The carrying amount of the Group's current and non-current borrowings materially approximates fair value.
-The computation of the fair value of borrowings is derived using significant observable inputs (fair value hierarchy Level 2).
+The computation of the fair value of borrowings is derived using significant observable inputs (fair

 Finance costs are recognised as an expense when incurred.
 Finance costs which are directly attributable to the acquisition of, or production of, a qualifying asset are capitalised as part of the cost of that asset using the weighted average cost of borrowings.